Disaster! Damn that sock/shirt/towel that has just turned your linen bed sheets into a tie-dye attempt that should have stayed in the 70's.

 Tip 3: Divide and conquer

-Separate the laundry sheets and clothes and any other linens that happen to be in there and identify if there are any sheets or pillowcases that have not been affected.
+Separate the laundry sheets and clothes and any other linens that happen to be in there.
+Identify any sheets or pillowcases that aren't affected.
 Perhaps it’s just the side or corner of your flat sheet that needs saving.

 Run an empty wash cycle through your washing machine first, to make sure there isn’t any residual colour in the machine.